 Buckling of Steel Shells– European Design Recommendations, 5th Edition, Revised Second Impression, 2013

-Related Sections

-All Divisions of the Contract are related to this Section.

 Submittals

 General:

 The Contractor shall prepare and submit all required documentation and samples as specified in Division 1 – General Requirements of these specifications.
 In addition, the Contractor shall submit all additional documentation as specified in this Section.